-10.2.2 There shall be no more than six builders with no more than two of the builders being barges.

-10.2.3 Welding machines and tools requiring external power connections shall not be used during timed construction.
-Tools powered by batteries or other internal energy supplies are acceptable.

-10.2.4 A tool shall fit within a right rectangular prism (i.e., box) of dimensions 3'-6" x 6" x 4".
-During timed construction, multiple tools may be combined to form an assembled tool that does not need to meet the requirements of Sub-Section 10.2.4.

-10.2.5 Containers of lubricant shall not be in the construction site at any time.
+- 10.2.2 There shall be no more than six builders with no more than four of the builders being barges. - 10.2.3 Any tool requiring external power connections shall not be used during timed construction.
+Tools powered by batteries or other internal energy supplies are acceptable, except welding machines, grinders, or any tool deemed unsafe by the judges. - 10.2.4 A tool shall fit within a right rectangular prism (i.e., box) of dimensions 3'-6" x 6" x 4".
+During timed construction, multiple tools may be combined to form an assembled tool that does not need to meet the requirements of Sub-Section 10.2.4. - 10.2.5 Containers of lubricant shall not be in the construction site at any time and lubricant shall not be present on any member, loose nut, or loose bolt.